hunterdp/fitbit-tracker/README.md

 1. Select the scopes you want to allow (typically heartrate, profile, sleep, activity, settings and profile).
 1. Enter in a time frame for token expiration.
 Look at the docs to see the allowed values.
 1. Follow the rest of the instructions on the page so that you get both an *OAuth 2.0 token* and a *refresh token*.
 1. Modify the sample config.json filewith your specific values.
 Note that you need to supply all values.
+If you do not enter the refresh_token, the application will exit when the token expires.

 ## Fitbit Tracker Usage
 ```